nimbess/nimbess-specs/core/architecture.md

 order to examine data plane state and Nimbess specific configuration.

 ### Doppler
-Doppler provides a customized GUI in order to visually examine the k8s cluster network, as well as visualize the data plane network fabric.
+Doppler provides a customized GUI in order to examine as well as troubleshoot the data plane network fabric.